 BCHA Board of Commissioners and Staff

-BCHA is governed by a seven member Board of Commissioners.
+BCHA is governed by the following members of the Board of Commissioners.
 Each Commissioner serves a five-year term.

 Mason Fredrickson, Treasurer | Represents Blaine County